FirestormViewer/phoenix-firestorm/doc/vlc_audio_plugin.md

 implementation, the new bridge test, and this document.
 Engine/header/existing tests, viewer/protocol owners, `LibVLCPlugin.cmake`, SoLoud modules and autobuild were not edited by this agent.
+### Windows PCM definition compatibility

+The speaker-fill preparation script retains the hash-verified VLC 3.0.21 `vlc_codecs.h` and generates `speakerfill_codecs.h` with an `#ifndef` guard around WAVE_FORMAT_PCM.
+The generated output source includes that adapted header.
+Windows/MinGW's existing definition (1) takes precedence over VLC's numerically identical 0x0001 definition, avoiding macro-redefinition warnings without suppressing diagnostics or changing audio behavior.
+The adapted header is an explicit plugin build dependency and is included in the staged source tree.

+Validation: repeated preparation preserves upstream hashes and produces an identical adapted header.
+The complete output plugin compiles and links with LLVM-MinGW with macro-redefinition warnings promoted to errors.
+Other existing VLC header warnings remain outside this correction.